zj565061763/Kreedz-android-package/README.md

 # Kreedz-android-package

-This repository is prepared for publishing the [Kreedz](https://kreedz.com/) android app.
+This repository is used to publish the [Kreedz](https://kreedz.com/) Android app.
+If you encounter any issues, you can report them in the [Issues](https://github.com/zj565061763/Kreedz-android-package/issues) section.

 You can download the installation package from the release page.